 To prevent the potential spread of COVID-19, it is important for all workplaces to take proactive steps to protect our community.
 We all have a role to play in keeping employees, clients, and volunteers safe and healthy.

-The province of Ontario entered Step 3 of the Roadmap to Reopen on Friday, July 16 at 12:01 am.
-Step 3 focuses on expanding access to indoor settings, with restrictions, including where there are larger numbers of people and where face coverings can’t always be worn.
+The province of Ontario entered Step 2 of the Roadmap to Reopen on Wednesday, January 5, 2022.
 All businesses are required to read the Roadmap to Reopen and its accompanying regulation in order to determine what actions they must take to remain open.

 Proof of vaccination information for businesses